FernJSJ/Gitbook/MWVB/Unit1.md

 * **grave**
     * (1) Requiring serious thought or concern
     * (2) Serious and formal in appearance or manner
-    * > We relized that the situation was grave and that the slightest incident could spark all-out war.
+    * > We realized that the situation was grave and that the slightest incident could spark all-out war.

 * **gravitas**
     * Great or very dignified seriousness